Constructing a Casita

 Icon of a construction document.

 Construction project management involves supervising and directing a project's stages.
-Managing ADU construction is time-consuming, so many people hire a project manager.
+Managing casita construction is time-consuming, so many people hire a project manager.
 A project manager might be a contractor or another professional.
-For more information on hiring a City-recommended contractor, see our ADU Contractor List.
+For more information on hiring a City-recommended contractor, see our Casita Contractor List.

 Permit & Design Standards

-ADUs are allowed in most residential zoning districts.
+Casitas are allowed in most residential zoning districts.
 Zoning is the legal use of land and a zoning district says how a property can be used.
+For zoning and permitting processes casitas are called Accessory Dwelling Units or ADUs.

 Find out more about zoning restrictions and the steps to get a permit: